cfpb/design-system/docs/pages/buttons.md

 layout: variation
 section: components
 status: Released
-description: >-
-  Buttons are UI elements that signal actions.
-They should be used sparingly;
-  each additional button on a page reduces the visual prominence of a call to action.
+description: Buttons are UI elements that signal actions.
+They should be used sparingly; each additional button on a page reduces the visual prominence of a call to action.
 In contrast, [links](https://cfpb.github.io/design-system/components/links) should lead users to another page or further information.

-  Buttons that appear in a group together with other buttons should be wrapped in a container with the `m-btn-group` class to properly space the buttons across screen sizes.
 variation_groups:
   - variation_group_name: Types
     variation_group_description: ""